GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Experiments

 \subsubsection{Constraints}

-There are various constraints on the outputs of both the encoder and decoder for numerical stability.
+There are various constraints on the outputs of both the encoder and the decoder to ensure numerical stability.
 Firstly, the base variance $\xi$ is set to $10^{-2}$, which means the marginal standard deviations of the likelihood distribution are bounded below by $10^{-1}$.
 Similarly, this bound for the posterior distribution is set to $5\times10^{-1}$.
-Likewise, the mean parameters of both distributions are constrained between -3 and 5, causing better convergence without hurting the modelling performance.
+Likewise, the mean parameters of both distributions are constrained between -3 and 5, resulting in better convergence without compromising the modelling performance.